Chinwesarah/Traveltide-Agency/README.md

 ## Data Analysis
 Since the aim of this project is to better understand customers, The following questions were answered using POSTGRESQL:
-1. Which cross-section of age and gender travels the most?
+**Question 1.** Which cross-section of age and gender travels the most?

 **Expected columns:** total_no_of_trips, age_group, gender.
 **Explanation:**